 Our Social Security Disability attorneys in Oakland, CA hear more and more about devastating brain injuries these days, with routine injuries as well as news coverage of combat veterans and famous athletes.
 Our healthcare systems will be managing these injuries for decades to come.
-Fortunately, traumatic brain injuries may trigger Social Security disability benefits.
+Fortunately, traumatic brain injuries may trigger Social Security disability benefits with the help of our attorneys.

 Social Security points out that brain injuries may manifest in a variety of post-traumatic symptoms.
 The recovery rate is highly variable and the long-term outcome may be difficult to predict in the first few months.
 Sometimes a patient may appear to improve immediately and then precipitously worsen.
 Conversely, it may appear much worse initially but improve after a few months.